LazyWolves/ElasticPyProxy/docs/source/index.rst

 =========================

   - Backend fetcher : The backend fetcher fetches the live backends from the configured orchestrator.
-As mentioned earlier for now this is AWS.
+As mentioned earlier for now this is AWS ASG and Consul.

   - HaproxyUpdater : This updates the HAProxy, either by updating config or via socket at runtime.